 Coach and player links

-• Dominik Mašek and Michael Lüftner scored the Czech Republic goals in a 2-1 comeback win against Italy in the 2011 European U17 Championship elite round, with Valerio Verre having given Italy the lead.
-Lukáš Zima, Ondřej Karafiát and Aleš Čermák were also in the Czech team; Alessio Cragno, Andrea Conti, Daniele Rugani and subsitute Nicola Murru played for Italy.
+• Michael Lüftner scored once for the Czech Republic in a 2-1 comeback win against Italy in the 2011 European U17 Championship elite round.
+Lukáš Zima was also in the Czech team; Alessio Cragno, Andrea Conti, Daniele Rugani and subsitute Nicola Murru played for Italy.

-• Václav Černý notched the Czechs' decisive goal in a 2-1 success over Italy in the 2014 European U17 Championship elite round; substitute Matěj Pulkrab also played for the Czechs, with Alex Meret and Rolando Mandragora in the Italy side.
+• Václav Černý notched the Czechs' decisive goal in a 2-1 success over Italy in the 2014 European U17 Championship elite round.

-• Daniel Holzer got the only goal when the Czech Republic overcame Italy in the 2014 European U19 Championship elite round; Aleš Matějů and Mašek were also in the Czech team, with Alberto Grassi, Alberto Cerri, Davide Calabria and Lorenzo Pellegrini playing for Italy and Pierluigi Gollini an unused substitute.
+• Daniel Holzer got the only goal when the Czech Republic overcame Italy in the 2014 European U19 Championship elite round; the Italy team included Alberto Grassi, Alberto Cerri, Davide Calabria and Lorenzo Pellegrini.

 • Czech players playing in Italy: